-The Evening of Hope was inspired and originally held in 1992 at the home of Alice Eure, the co-founder of the Foundation of Hope.
+The first Evening of Hope was held in 1992 at the home of Alice Eure, the co-founder of the Foundation of Hope.
 Even though Alice is no longer with us, her spirit, generosity and incredible desire to make a difference remain forever present in all that we do.

 Through the years, the Foundation has been fortunate to bring exceptional advocates of mental health as our keynote speakers at the Evening of Hope.
 In 2019, TV anchor Elizabeth Vargas discussed how her alcoholism was exacerbated by her panic disorder, and how she is speaking out to help others do the same.
 In 2018, actress Brooke Shields spoke about her struggles with postpartum depression and the stigma associated with the disorder.